2012-2019 Real Estate Report

 Turkey becomes one of the best developing countries, which provides a suitable environment for business.
 Companies in different fields such as, financial services, IT, construction and media have taken place all over the country, particularly Istanbul, which is considered the economic capital of Turkey.
 Turkey receives firms from over 90 countries around the world.

 Location is one of the most important determinants of the demand of the office market.
 Having an office close to the metro station is considered a big advantage for companies and their staff.
-Furthermore, prestigious office buildings, which equipped with facilities such as, restaurants, sport clubs and cultural facilities, alongside the physical attributes and size also, can play a key role in attracting firms for their workplaces.
+Furthermore, prestigious office buildings, which are equipped with facilities such as, restaurants, sports clubs, and cultural facilities, alongside the physical attributes and size also, can play a key role in attracting firms for their workplaces.

 The Turkish retail market has increased dramatically over the recent decade.
-There are many reasons could explain this significant expanding in the retail market such as population growth, improvement in living conditions, tourism and high growth rate.
-Istanbul was the sixth most attractive retail market in Europe, according to JLL Cross Border retailer attractiveness index in 2016.
+There are many reasons that could explain this significant expansion in the retail market such as population growth, improvement in living conditions, tourism, and high growth rate.
+Istanbul was the sixth most attractive retail market in Europe, according to the JLL Cross Border retailer attractiveness index in 2016.

 The gross leasable area spreads over 12.2 million sq.m in 2017, Istanbul has occupied almost 34.5% of total GLA.
 Moreover, the retail prime rent witnessed a significant decline from EUR 90 in 2016 to EUR 70 in 2017.